Air Transportation | International Travel | Automobile |

 Advances should only be requested when it is not possible to charge business expenses to a credit card or have the Colleges billed directly.
 Advances should not be requested for small, miscellaneous amounts (i.e. cabs, tolls, etc.) Those expenses should be paid by the employee and reimbursed upon return from the trip.

-To obtain reimbursement for out of pocket travel expenses (those NOT directly billed to the Colleges) complete the Travel Reimbursement Form on the Web (or obtain a copy from the Business Office.)
+To obtain reimbursement for out of pocket travel expenses (those NOT directly billed to the Colleges) complete either the Domestic Travel Reimbursement Form or Foreign Travel Reimbursement Form on the web (or obtain a copy from the Business Office).
 Travel reimbursement forms must be completed within 14 days of the return date of your trip and submitted with the required documentation to the supervisor, Department Head or authorized signer on the account to which expenses will be charged.
 The completed form with appropriate approval signatures should be submitted to the Accounts Payable office.
 Faculty using funds from the faculty travel account, and faculty recruiting accounts must send their form to the Provost's Office for approval.
 The Provost's office will complete the account number portion of the travel reimbursement form and deliver the form to accounts payable.
 When a refund is due to the Colleges a check must be attached to the travel form.
 When a refund is due to the employee a check will be generated within 14 days of receipt of the travel reimbursement form.

 Faculty and staff members with grants that provide support for travel expenses should adhere to the travel guidelines as outlined in their particular grant and in the OMB Circular A-21, if the grant is from a federal source.
 Unlike travel funded by the Colleges: